-During the 2014 season, Delaware went 6-6 and ranked No. 4 in the Colonial Athletic Association in pass defense (197.2) and sixth in sacks (28).
+During the 2014 season, Delaware ranked No. 4 in the CAA in pass defense (197.2) and sixth in sacks (28).
 Under his tutelage, redshirt freshman Blaine Woodson was named the CAA Defensive Rookie of the Year.

 Dottin-Carter also played a big role in the development of 2013 All-American defensive tackle Zach Kerr, who closed out his second season with the Indianapolis Colts in 2015.

 Dottin-Carter, a native of Cambridge, Mass., earned his degree in kinesiology and physical education from the University of Maine following an outstanding playing career that saw him lead the Black Bears to Atlantic 10 (now CAA) titles in 2001 and 2002.
 He was a first team All-Atlantic 10 selection as a linebacker in 2002 when he also was named All-New England.